Wolfram von Richthofen: Balkans Campaign

 In April 1941 VIII.
-Fliegerkorps was tasked with supporting the German invasion of Yugoslavia and the German Army in the Battle of Greece and the Battle of Crete.
-The failure of the Italian Army in the Greco-Italian War forced Hitler to intervene to secure the Axis flank, close to the Romanian oilfields.
+Fliegerkorps was tasked with supporting the German Army in the invasion of Yugoslavia, the Battle of Greece and the Battle of Crete.
+The failure of the Royal Italian Army in the Greco-Italian War forced Hitler to intervene to secure the Axis flank, close to the Romanian oilfields.
 Operation Marita was expanded to involve the invasion of Greece and Yugoslavia.

 Richthofen moved his units into Bulgaria via Romania.
 He found the country primitive, and resolved to improve the infrastructure, particularly communications, for the invasion of Yugoslavia.
 He intended to operate 120 aircraft from Bulgarian airfields and moved them into place on 1 March.
-While preparations were taking place he indulged in hunting and horse riding expeditions as a guest of the Bulgarian Royal Family.
+While preparations were taking place he indulged in hunting and horse riding expeditions as a guest of the Bulgarian royal family.
 With Boris III of Bulgaria, he discussed dive-bombing techniques and the Corps' new aircraft, such as the Junkers Ju 88.

 Richthofen's Corps was given two wings of Ju 87s for the task; StG 2 and Sturzkampfgeschwader 3 (StG 3), based in Bulgaria.
 With reinforcements, the German air contingent, under Luftflotte 4, would have a total of 946 combat aircraft supported by hundreds of transport machines.
 This force outnumbered the Greek, Yugoslav and RAF forces combined.
 Richthofen arranged to have the German Twelfth Army's air reconnaissance units cooperate with his own formations through the use of a liaison.
 The Corps' operations supported the German Twelfth Army in southern Yugoslavia, which cut the Yugoslav Army off from Greece and the Allied forces there.
 The victory in Yugoslavia was complete with the bombing of Belgrade, which facilitated a rapid victory by destroying command and control centres.

 Richthofen's force did not participate in the bombing of Belgrade, but were engaged in attacking Yugoslav reinforcements, concentrated on the Austrian and Hungarian borders in the north, that were streaming south to block the break through.
 Mass columns of Yugoslav forces were caught in the open and decimated.
 The bombing of the capital disabled the command and control function of the Yugoslav Army, but it also convinced those in the government that further resistance would meet with even more destruction.
 Yugoslavia surrendered on 17 April.

 Operations shifted to Greece.
 The Axis success in the Battle of the Metaxas Line allowed them to outflank the main Greek Army position and encircle the most effective Greek force.
 Richthofen's units supported the attack against the Line, without much interference from Allied air forces.
 Just 99 RAF aircraft (74 bombers) and 150 Greek aircraft opposed Richthofen's 500.
 By 15 April, the RAF had withdrawn.
 From this date, Fliegerkorps VIII's main targets were Allied ships cramming the evacuation ports.
 Unlike the gross over claiming against British shipping in the English Channel in 1940, the claims of 280,000 tons of shipping (60 vessels) destroyed up until 30 April 1941 were approximately correct.